FrodeSolheim/fs-uae/docs/compiling.md

     ./fs-uae

 ## Configuration options

 The configure script can be used to enable some additional features (but they might not work or even compile) and disable default features.

-Please note, the only *supported* configuration is to build with the default option set or the ones listed below.
+Please note, the only _supported_ configuration is to build with the default option set or the ones listed below.
 Other options are provided for testing and debugging purposes - and also for your convenience, in the cases where it happens to work ;-).

 Supported options:

- * --prefix=...
-Installation prefix (defaults to /usr/local).
+- `--prefix=...`: Installation prefix (defaults to /usr/local).
- * --with-libmpeg=builtin    For systems lacking libmpeg2.
+- `--with-libmpeg=builtin`: For systems lacking libmpeg2.
- * --disable-jit             For platforms without UAE JIT support.
+- `--disable-jit`: For platforms without UAE JIT support.
- * --disable-x86             Disable x86 bridgeboard emulation.
+- `--disable-x86`: Disable x86 bridgeboard emulation.